-Progenetix Info About Progenet Use Cases Documentation Baudisgroup @ UZH cancer types with these CNVs.
+A typical use case on Progenetix is the search for local copy number aberrations - e.g. involving a gene - and the exploration of cancer types with these CNVs.
 The [Search Page] provides example use cases for designing queries.
-Results contain basic statistics as well as visualization and download options.
+Results contain basic statistics as well as visualizati and download options